 Mechanically fastening the gypsum panel to stud & track is required.
 For deflection track usage contact Technical Services.

-See CCR-0154 for additional information.
+See CCRR-0154 for additional information.
 Also review fire related assemblies for any additional requirements.

 Non-Composite Limiting Heights Notes: